RedHat-UX/red-hat-design-system/docs/theming/developers.md

 ## How theming works

-We developed our theming system with web standards in mind, aiming for it to use CSS over JavaScript as much as possible.
-At the current state of the art, we found that some JavaScript is required for the system to work correctly, but in the near  future, we expect to be able to remove all or nearly all of that JavaScript, and have the theming system work entirely (or almost entirely) through plain CSS.
+We developed our theming system with web standards in mind, aiming to use CSS over JavaScript as much as possible.
+At the current state of browser technology, we found that some JavaScript is required for the system to work correctly, but shortly, we expect to be able to remove all or nearly all of that JavaScript and have the theming system work entirely (or almost entirely) through plain CSS.
 The following explains how the system currently operates, how element authors can hook into it, and what the future holds for theming.

 ### Current implementation - Context Protocol

-<abbr title="Red Hat Design System">RHDS</abbr>' Theming system is primarily
+<abbr title="Red Hat Design System">RHDS</abbr>’ Theming system is primarily
 about styles.
-Tt currently relies on JavaScript to work, by way of the [context protocol][contextprotocol] developed by the web components community to support passing data between components.
+It currently relies on JavaScript to work, via the [context protocol][contextprotocol] developed by the web components community to support passing data between components.

-Our system utilizes this protocol with the setting of the `color-palette` attribute on a provider element which makes its context data (in our case, `light` or `dark`) to it's children.
+Our system utilizes this protocol with the setting of the `color-palette` attribute on a provider element which makes its context data (in our case, `light` or `dark`) to its children.
 By doing so we can ensure accessible colors are applied given any possible change in context value higher up in the
 <abbr title="Document Object Model">DOM</abbr> tree.

-This is important not only for helping us maintain our own design guidelines, but also for accessibility compliance and enabling great experiences for all our users.
+This is important not only for helping us maintain our design guidelines but also for accessibility compliance and enabling great experiences for all our users.

 The context protocol is enabled by two [reactive controllers][controllers]: the [provider controller][providersrc], and the [consumer controller][consumersrc].
-These controllers work in tandem to alternately provide the context data, or consume it as a child element.
+These controllers work together to provide the context data, or consume it as a child element.
 Custom elements can implement the consumer, the provider, or both, depending on the needs of that particular element.

 #### Providers

 Custom Elements that implement the provider controller are elements that provide their own context, overriding that of their parent.
 Elements such as `<rh-surface>`, `<rh-card>`, and `<rh-accordion>` are examples of such context providers.
 If a provider contains a set `color-palette` attribute, it will override any parent context, and pass its context on to its children.